What is Cisco Port Security? | Definition, Types & Features

 1. Setting the Maximum Number of MAC Addresses to Learn

-This command helps you find out the MAC addresses an interface can learn the most.
+This command helps you find out the MAC address that an interface can learn the most.
 The number can be anywhere from 1 to 3072.
 But it’s usually set at 1 by default.

 switchport port-security maximum <max_count>

-1. Adding a Specific MAC Address to the Switch
+1. Adding a Specific MAC Number to the Switch

 With this command, you can add any specific address you want to the trusted MAC list.